-This is a very detailed model of the Eurofighter Typhoon (EFA), Italian Version.
+This is a very detailed model of the Eurofighter Typhoon (EFA), German (Luftwaffe) Version.
 The model itself is very lightweight, with just 15,400 faces without armament, allowing animation of much more scenery geometry or additional models simultaneously, and increasing render speed.

 All major components are animate-able.
 Armament includes: